-Professional Registered Parliamentarian® (PRP®) status indicates that a member has the knowledge and practical skills to successfully deliver parliamentary services.
-Building on the expertise demonstrated at the Registered Parliamentarian® level, the PRP® designation shows that the member can provide quality parliamentary services and has agreed to adhere to the code of ethics adopted by NAP.
+Professional Registered Parliamentarian (PRP) status indicates that a member has the knowledge and practical skills to successfully deliver parliamentary services.
+Building on the expertise demonstrated at the Registered Parliamentarian level, the PRP designation shows that the member can provide quality parliamentary services and has agreed to adhere to the Code of Professional Responsibility adopted by NAP.
 PRPs are also eligible to participate in NAP’s professional referral service.

-PRP® status is granted to a Registered Parliamentarian® who successfully completes a Professional Qualifying Course and demonstrates competency and skills in these areas:
+PRP status is granted to a Registered Parliamentarian® who has been registered for at least one year and successfully completes a Professional Qualifying Examination demonstrating competency and skills in these areas:

-Once a member achieves the Professional Registered Parliamentarian® designation, he or she must maintain this status through a combination of practical experience and continuing education.
+Once a member earns the Professional Registered Parliamentarian designation, he or she must maintain this status through a combination of practical experience and continuing education.
 PRPs must submit a record of their parliamentary service and continuing education achievement.
-In addition the member must successfully complete the Professional Renewal Course (PRC) every six years or equivalent PRC Modules.
+In addition, the member must successfully complete the Professional Renewal Certification (PRC) every six years or equivalent PRC Modules.
 More information regarding the renewal requirements and the PRP points form/worksheet are available on the Documents page under Member Resources.

-The Professional Renewal Course (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
+The Professional Renewal Certification (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
 Six or more participants are required.
-See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.
+See the event calendar for events currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.